awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 # Route Tables<a name="VPC_Route_Tables"></a>

-A *route table* contains a set of rules, called *routes*, that are used to determine where network traffic from your subnet is directed\.
+A *route table* contains a set of rules, called *routes*, that are used to determine where network traffic from your subnet or gateway is directed\.

 **Topics**
 + [Route Table Concepts](#RouteTables)